Comparing retailers and contracts, and choosing an energy deal

 Concessions or life-support equipment

-You will need to transfer any concessions you are entitled to and any Centrepay arrangements you have to your new retailer, as this will not happen automatically – see Moving concessions when switching energy retailers or moving house for more information.
+You will need to transfer any concessions you are entitled to and any Centrepay arrangements you have to your new retailer, as this will not happen automatically – see energy bill concessions for more information.

 You must also notify your new retailer, and provide confirmation from a doctor if someone at the property uses life-support equipment.